isiesem2024-beta-dev/beta_webpage/docs/Venue and Travel/index.md

 ## Accommodation

-The `Zhongguan Xinyuan Global Village PKU Beijing hotel set aside a block of rooms for the conference attendees`, with 100 rooms in Villa 1 and 100 rooms in Building No. 9.
+The Zhongguan Xinyuan Global Village PKU Beijing hotel **set aside a block of rooms for the conference attendees**, with 100 rooms in Villa 1 and 100 rooms in Building No. 9.

-When booking, *please mention your participation in the ISIE SEM and Asia-Pacific Conference to access the conference discount.
-We recommend making your reservation in a timely manner.* Kindly be aware that the hotel expenses are to be covered by yourself.
+Kindly be aware that the hotel expenses are to be covered by yourself.

 ### Zhongguan Xinyuan Global Village PKU Beijing (北京大学中关新园)